More than 500,000 mail ballots were rejected in the primaries. That could make the difference in battleground states this fall.

 Studies have found that votes cast by mail, a process that involves several steps and more opportunity for error, are more likely to be rejected than those cast in person at polling locations.

 This year, New York emerged as a cautionary tale after problems with absentee ballots plunged two congressional races into chaos for six weeks before winners were declared.
-In the 12th Congressional District, Rep. Carolyn B. Maloney (D) beat two-time challenger Suraj Patel by about 3,700 votes; roughly 13,000 ballots were declared invalid in the race, many with missing or late postmarks.
+In the 12th Congressional District, Rep. Carolyn B. Maloney (D) beat two-time challenger Suraj Patel by about 3,700 votes.
+Roughly 13,000 ballots were declared invalid in the race, many with missing or late postmarks.

 The record use of mail balloting this year around the country has meant that many Americans are grappling for the first time with the idea that their vote didn’t count.

 Among them was Philadelphia resident Stephanie Fusco, 26, who got a notice in June that the ballot she cast in Pennsylvania’s presidential primary that month for Sen. Bernie Sanders (I-Vt.) was rejected.
-The reason given: election workers “could not obtain” her required signature from the ballot.
+The reason given: Election workers “could not obtain” her required signature from the ballot.
 “I was absolutely irate when it happened,” said Fusco, who worked as a medical technologist until she was furloughed because of the pandemic.
 “I did everything well before the deadline, and I know that I signed it.
 I signed it on the little box on the envelope.”

 'Voters could be disenfranchised'

-Overall, The Post found 540,026 ballots were disqualified in 23 states in the 2020 primary season; a similar analysis by NPR tracked 558,032 ballots that were rejected in 30 states.
+Overall, The Post found 534,731 ballots were disqualified in 23 states in the 2020 primary season.
+A similar analysis by NPR tracked 558,032 ballots that were rejected in 30 states.
 A large share of the rejected ballots tracked by The Post were in just two jurisdictions: California, which threw out more than 102,000, and New York City, which tossed more than 84,000.

 In eight battleground states, more than 125,100 ballots were rejected by election officials in this year’s primaries, according to data compiled by The Post.
 The states were Florida, Maine, Michigan, Nevada, North Carolina, Ohio, Pennsylvania and Wisconsin.

-Note: This story has been updated to reflect an updated number of ballots that were thrown out in Maine and remove a reference to that state’s rejection rate, which was calculated using a rejections figure that included ballots not returned by voters.